 Corporates: a number of corporates have updated their Programme documentation to include optionality to issue green bonds.
-Stora Enso, a leading provider of renewable solutions in packaging, biomaterials, wood and paper included a market setting "green" risk factor in their Programme.
+Stora Enso, a leading provider of renewable solutions in packaging, biomaterials, wood and paper has issued green bonds under their programme and included a market setting "green" risk factor.